 And I know how frustrating it is to think you’re doing everything right, yet you are making these mistakes that just hold you back.

 Usually feels like going one step forward, two steps back.

 So, to make it easier for you, I listed 11 foods to avoid for losing weight.

 Most of these foods are ones that I thought were healthy but as it turns out, they’re not.

 So, let’s bust some foods to avoid and make sure we reach for a healthier substitute next time.

 Bananas are so delicious, and I personally feel like they are an essential part of my diet.

 They are a great source of many nutrients including potassium, magnesium, and B6, and they are an amazing source of healthy energy.

-I love them from green to brown, however, turns out the greener the better.
+I love them from green to brown, however, it turns out the greener the better.

-When it’s overripe, like most fruits, the banana loses its nutrients and turn into pure starch.
+When it’s overripe, like most fruits, the banana loses its nutrients and turns into pure starch.